This describes the concept, categories and terms used in the documentation.

-Market - any market within the p2p-systems.
+- Market: This refers to any market within the p2p-systems.

 Collateral - assets/collateral in the form of fungible and non-fungible tokens that add value to the wrapped NFT.
 They are held on the Protocol contract and can only be received by the owner (or designated beneficiary) of the wrapped NFT (wNFT) at time of the wrapping.
-The Collateral is divided into DepositedCollateral and TransactionCollateral.
+The Collateral is divided into Deposited Collateral and Transaction Collateral.

 The blocking of a wrapped NFT by Transaction collateral amount is a restriction set by the creator of the wrapped NFT for the unwrapping operation.
 The owner cannot unwrap a wrapped NFT until a certain amount of transfer fees has been accumulated.

 Beneficiary - the user whose address the creator of the wrapped NFT has designated as the recipient of royalty income from each transfer transaction of the wrapped NFT.

-The part that accumulates for the wrapped NFT as a Transaction collateral;
+- The part that accumulates for the wrapped NFT as a Transaction Collateral;

 The fee is charged in fungible tokens.

-The technical token of the DAO ENVELOP project is an ERC-20 compliant token.
+The technical token of the DAO Envelop project is an ERC-20 compliant token.
 It can be used as a token for the default transfer fee.
 It is not required to have this token on the sender's balance, but simply minted the correct amount for each transfer.
 It has no value; its main purpose is to demonstrate the protocol's capabilities in terms of Royalty and transactional collateral.
 Users who choose this transaction fee option can finalise its tokenomics on their own.

-Thewhite list of fungibletokens is a list of contract addresses whose tokens can be used as collateral or token of a transfer fee.
-The DAO ENVELOP project team generates this list, thereby protecting users of the Protocol from tokens whose contracts contain malicious code or errors.
+The white list of fungible tokens is a list of contract addresses whose tokens can be used as collateral or token of a transfer fee.
+The DAO Envelop project team generates this list, thereby protecting users of the Protocol from tokens whose contracts contain malicious code or errors.
 Creators of wrapped NFTs can use tokens from this list to choose in which token to deduct the transfer fee.
 Users can make deposits of collateral for a wrapped NFT with tokens from this list.

 The original NFT is the NFT for which the wrapped NFT is created.
-The original NFT is stored on the protocol contract after wrapping and can be returned to the user only after the unwrapping procedure.
+The original NFT is stored on the protocol contract after wrapping is to be returned to the current owner of the wrapped NFT after the unwrapping procedure.

-The wrapped NFT transfer commission token is the contract address of the fungible tokens where the creator of the wrapped NFT has instructed the sender to withhold the wrapped NFT transfer commission.
-This fungible token contract address cannot be changed, is set once when the wrapped NFT is created.
+The wrapped NFT transfer fee token is the contract address of a fungible token in which the creator of the wrapped NFT has instructed the sender to withhold the wrapped NFT transfer commission.
+This fungible token contract address cannot be changed, once set during the wrapping process

 Wrapping is the process of transferring the original NFT to the Protocol contract and creating a wrapped NFT for it, which will be owned by the user who started the process.